 Normally you can apply for insurance through your Future Saver account, regardless of your occupation.
-Basic Cover is available automatically, without you making any application, or requiring any disclosures from you.
-For Basic Plus Cover, Fixed Cover and IP cover, the insurer will assess your application and may accept your application without restrictions, or apply exclusions or premium loadings.
+The insurer will assess your application and may accept your application without restrictions, or apply exclusions or premium loadings.
 They may decline your application based on your health, lifestyle or responses to other questions.